stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Unassigned sequences

 Observed sequences that were not assigned to any reference sequence are used as queries to a BLASTN search against the NCBI nt database.
-The output of this blast search is summarized in a `...non_reference_sequence_assignments.xlsx` output file: an MS Excel spreadsheet.
+The output of this blast search is summarized in a `non_reference_sequence_assignments.xlsx` output file: an MS Excel spreadsheet.

 ## Reference sequences